In this chapter, you will run all apps in development mode and interact with them.

 After entering a name and selecting a duration, the

-Place order button will still be greyed out as your system does not know of a machine yet.
+Place order button will still be grayed out as your system does not know of a machine yet.

 In order to let your system know of a new machine, start the Wago Connector App: